Who We Are

 Craig Stires, Funeral Director and Embalmer

 Craig Stires joined the staff of Dwayne R. Spence Funeral Home in March, 2009.
 A graduate of Pickerington High School, Craig holds a Bachelor of Science degree in Political Science from Ohio University and an Associates degree in Mortuary Science from Cincinnati College of Mortuary Science.
-A native of Pickerington, he resides in the Short North with his fiancee Jen Prindle and their dog, Gus.
+A native of Pickerington, he resides in Clintonville with his wife Jen and their dogs, Gus and Alice.
 In his spare time Craig enjoys traveling, scuba diving, and spending time with his friends and family.